MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-download-azure-marketplace-item.md

 ::: zone-end

 ::: zone pivot="state-disconnected"
-If Azure Stack Hub has limited or no internet connectivity, you can use PowerShell and the *marketplace syndication tool* to download the marketplace items to a machine with internet connectivity.
+When Azure Stack Hub has limited or no internet connectivity, you use PowerShell and the *marketplace syndication tool* to download the marketplace items to a machine with internet connectivity.
 You then transfer the items to your Azure Stack Hub environment.
 In a disconnected environment, you can't download marketplace items by using the Azure Stack Hub portal.

 The marketplace syndication tool can also be used in a connected scenario.